Freeze slices of citrus fruits for a refreshing treat on a hot summer day.

-When making sandwiches, use dark leafy vegetables or shredded broccoli instead of lettuce in sandwiches.
+When making sandwiches, use dark leafy vegetables or shredded broccoli instead of lettuce.
 Throw in some tomatoes too, because they contain vitamin C as well.

 Make your own trail mix with dried fruit rich in vitamin C.